 Redis is really a heavy weight loaded with many features

 How Redis cache is different from others?

 To get a good understanding check this Redis vs. Memcached | AWS (amazon.com)

-Timeseries database is a database system that is optimized to store and operate more efficiently based on timestamp keys.
-This provides a greater ability to measure changes in events based on time or series of time.
+Time-series database is a database system that is optimized to store and operate more efficiently based on timestamp keys.
+This provides a greater ability to measure changes in events based on time or series of times.

 Stock Market is the best example of a use case for a time-series database.

 Application log monitoring systems can also befall in this category or any system which changes are supposed to measure based on time is a good use case of time series database.

 Apache Druid is one of the most powerful, Modern, build-for-cloud, and open-source time-series databases with a lot of connectivity options.